Xonay/2099-script/README.md

 # 2099

-Make your GitHub history back to 2099.
+Make your GitHub history next to 2099.

-## Travel Back
+## Travel to 2099

 [Create a new repo](https://github.com/new) named `2099` on GitHub.